Sunday 14 July 1940

 South Africa sends its Ist Infantry Brigade for Kenya.

 General Wavell begins inspection of British bases in Sudan and Kenya.

 War Crimes: The British respond to the shoot-down of the He 59 floatplane on 11 July, claiming that it is justified because they believe that the German search-and-rescue planes are circling British convoys for purposes of reconnaissance for later attacks.

 Baltic States: The Soviets hold phony elections in occupied Latvia, Estonia, and Lithuania.
 The results are published "by accident" in London before the actual elections.

-France: It was a tale of two cities....
+France: It was a tale of two cities...
 It is Bastille Day (Le Quatorze Juillet), celebrated by General de Gaulle on the Cenotaph in London.
-De Gaulle is accompanied by a guard of honour of 200 French soldiers, sailors and airmen when he lays a wreath at the monument.
+De Gaulle is accompanied by a guard of honor of 200 French soldiers, sailors and airmen when he lays a wreath at the monument.
 In Vichy France, meanwhile, this is announced to be a Day of National Mourning with flags flown at half-mast.

 Cuba: Fulgencio Batista is elected President with support from, among many others, the small communist party.

 US Government: William Donovan - later known as "Wild Bill Donovan" - leaves New York for London for consultations.

 |Winston Churchill gives his BBC speech, 14 July 1940.|